WordPress Schema Markup: Generate Valid JSON-LD Per Page

 }

-This Service block is paired with a FAQPage block for the page's FAQ section and a BreadcrumbList block reflecting the URL hierarchy (Home > Services > Emergency Plumbing > Austin, TX).
-All three blocks pass syntax validation and schema.org compliance checks before injection.
-You can see this schema pattern in action on pages like the Custom WordPress Theme AI in Miami.
+This Service block is paired with a FAQPage block for the FAQ section and a BreadcrumbList block reflecting the URL hierarchy (Home > Services > Emergency Plumbing > Austin, TX).
+All three pass syntax and schema.org compliance checks before injection.
+The SEO-Ready Theme Architecture Guide covers how schema fits alongside page speed, crawl budget, and canonical management.

-Yes, the assistant reads existing schema from these plugins and augments it rather than replacing it.
-If Yoast already provides Article schema for your blog posts, the assistant layers on FAQPage schema for pages with FAQ sections and BreadcrumbList schema for pages missing breadcrumb markup.
-Before injecting any new block, the assistant checks for duplicate @type declarations to ensure there is no conflict or duplication in the final output.
-This means you can keep your existing SEO plugin configuration intact and let the assistant fill in the schema types those plugins do not cover, like Service schema for location pages or SoftwareApplication schema for feature pages.
+Yes.
+The Assistant reads existing schema from these plugins and augments it rather than replacing it.
+If Yoast already provides Article schema for your posts, the Assistant layers FAQPage schema on pages with FAQ sections and BreadcrumbList schema where breadcrumb markup is missing.
+Before injecting any block, it checks for duplicate @type declarations to avoid conflicts.
+You keep your existing SEO plugin configuration and let the Assistant fill the schema types those plugins do not cover, such as Service schema for location pages.

-How often does the schema need to be updated?
+How often does WordPress schema markup need updating?

-The assistant regenerates schema automatically whenever page content changes, so you never need to manually sync your markup with your content.
-If you update a FAQ section — adding a new question or rewording an answer — the FAQPage schema updates on the next publish to reflect the current questions and answers.
-If schema.org releases a vocabulary update that deprecates a property you are using, the assistant flags every affected page in the dashboard and suggests the correct replacement property.
-Schema.org typically releases updates two to three times per year, and the assistant tracks these releases so you do not have to monitor the changelog yourself.
+Whenever the underlying content changes.
+The Assistant regenerates schema automatically on each publish, so you never manually sync markup with content.
+Update a FAQ answer and the FAQPage schema updates on the next publish to match.
+Separately, the schema.org vocabulary evolves over time; when a property you use is deprecated, the Assistant is designed to flag affected pages and suggest the correct replacement so you do not have to monitor the changelog yourself.

 Can I customize the schema output for specific page types?

-Yes, the default mappings cover the most common page types, but you can define custom schema mappings for any content type in your configuration.
-If you have a "case study" page type that should use CreativeWork schema instead of Article, you configure that override once and it applies to every case study page automatically.
-You can also add custom properties to any schema type — for example, adding a review property to your Service schema or an award property to your Organization schema.
-Custom mappings go through the same syntax and schema.org compliance validation as default mappings, so you get error checking even on your overrides.
+Yes.
+The default mappings cover the most common page types, and you can define custom mappings for any content type.
+If a "case study" page type should use CreativeWork instead of Article, configure that override once and it applies to every case study page.
+You can also add custom properties to any type, such as a review property on Service schema.
+Custom mappings go through the same syntax and schema.org compliance validation as defaults.

-Will this help my pages appear in AI-generated search answers?
+Will schema help my pages appear in AI search answers?